Poster Presentation Guidelines

 Please note: your poster should be in landscape format.

 While the default assumption is to allow open discussion of SVP presentations on social media, presenters have the right to request that attendees not disseminate the contents of their talk.
-The following icon may be copied and included on slides or posters to clearly express if you do not want your results posted:
+The following icons may be copied and included on slides or posters to clearly express if you do not want your results posted:

 Recording (photographing, audio taping or videotaping) any presentation/session is PROHIBITED, except by individuals authorized by SVP or by first authors who want to photograph their own poster presentation.